ryan-mcclue/musings/rage-against-the-machine.md

 difference in size between C and CPP header files for vulkan SDK is huge, leads to much slower compile times. contains some useful things, but not that useful

+Unfortunately software like npm is poorly designed so will inevitable get 'fast/lightweight' variants